3 Common Myths in Women’s Fitness

 “Toning” is a myth.
 The term actually refers to the state of the muscles, which are in constant partial contraction when relaxed to be ready for action.
 It is involuntary.

 In the fitness industry, the term is often misleadingly used in programs marketed to women; implying firmness and definition.
-Most that claim to “tone” the body include short periods of cardiovascular or aerobic activities to and high repetitions using light weights (usually three to five pounds) to firm and tighten the muscles while avoiding mass gain.
+Most exercises that claim to “tone” the body include short periods of cardiovascular or aerobic activities to lose fat and high repetitions using light weights (usually three to five pounds) to firm and tighten the muscles while avoiding mass gain.

 These exercises do not offer enough resistance to build muscle tissue, let alone “sculpt” the body.
 They are only good for rehabilitation purposes.
 On the other hand, just doing cardio burns fat but does not train the muscles.